Recommendations to mitigate OWASP API Security Top 10 threats using API Management

 andmax-depth

-Use Key Vault integration to manage all certificates – this centralizes certificate management and can help to ease operations management tasks such as certificate renewal or revocation.
+- Use Key Vault integration to manage all certificates.
+This centralizes certificate management and can help to ease operations management tasks such as certificate renewal or revocation.
+Use managed identity to authenticate to key vaults.

 Recommendations

-More information about this threat: API9:2019 Improper assets management
+More information about this threat: API10:2023 Unsafe Consumption of APIs

 Recommendations